 - To purchase a discounted transit pass, visit the Student Campus Centre (55 Gould Street) with your Ryerson student number and a government-issued photo ID.

 Incoming Continuing Education students must apply for their OneCard online and submit a photo for their card.

 The OneCard Office is currently unable to print new or replacement CE OneCards for current Continuing Education students.
-If you are required to come to campus to attend fall 2020 classes or access certain campus services, please follow the steps outlined in step 3 of the new undergraduate and graduate students starting fall 2020 section of this page to receive your card.
+If you are required to come to campus to attend winter 2021 classes or access certain campus services, please follow the steps outlined in step 3 of the new undergraduate and graduate students starting winter 2021 section of this page to receive your card.